E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation

 \subsubsection{\textbf{Discriminative Tasks}}

 The discriminative tasks refer to making the corresponding predictions towards single-sentence or sentence-pair inputs.
-To provide a comprehensive comparison with the baselines, we report the results on the popular benchmark, \ie General Language Understanding Evaluation (GLUE)\footnote{The details of tasks in GLUE benchmark can be found in Appendix~\ref{appendix_data}.}~\cite{wang2018glue}, which consists of several language understanding tasks including sentiment analysis, question answering and textual entailment.
+To provide a comprehensive comparison with the baselines, we report the results on the popular benchmark, \ie General Language Understanding Evaluation (GLUE) ~\cite{wang2018glue}, which consists of several language understanding tasks including sentiment analysis, question answering and textual entailment.
 The benchmark provides the resources of training and evaluating for each task, and a public leaderboard for analyzing the systems on the private test data.
-For a fair comparison, we respectively report the results on development and test sets of single-task, \ie without multi-task or ensemble training.
+For fair comparison, we respectively report the results on the development and test sets of single-task, \ie without multi-task or ensemble training.
 In practice, we evaluate the performance with Accuracy (``\textit{Acc}'') metric for most tasks, except the F1 scores for QQP and MRPC, the Pearson-Spearman correlations (``\textit{Pcor/Scor}'') for STS-B and the Matthew correlations (``\textit{Mcc}'') for CoLA.